(Last Updated on : 30-03-2019)

 and Hindu philosopher

-and Bangladesh.
-This Bengali personality is the father of Rabindranath Tagore.
+.
+This Bengali personality is the father of Rabindranath Tagore

 Early Life of Debendranath Tagore

-Debendranath Tagore was born on May 15, 1817, at Calcutta, Bengal Presidency
+Debendranath Tagore was born on May 15, 1817, in Kolkata

-, to Prince Dwarkanath Tagore and Digambari Devi.
+, to Prince Dwarkanath Tagore, who was an industrialist and Digambari Devi.
 After receiving his early education

-at home, he was enrolled at the Anglo-Hindu College
+at home, he was enrolled at the Anglo

 in 1827.
 After attending the college for a brief period, he began supervising his familys property and also showed interest in philosophy